sequelize/sequelize/docs/docs/models-usage.md

 })
 ```

-As an alternative you can specify alias only.
+You can also include by alias name by specifying a string that matches the association alias:

 ```js
 User.findAll({ include: ['Instruments'] }).then(function(users) {